 2020.
 Issues and Approaches to CTIS.
 In Eye-Tracking Processes and Styles in Sight Translation [New Frontiers in Translation Studies, ], ► pp. 9 ff.

 2020.
 Introduction.
 In Eye-Tracking Processes and Styles in Sight Translation [New Frontiers in Translation Studies, ], ► pp. 1 ff.

 Su, Wenchao & Defeng Li

-This list is based on CrossRef data as of 21 april 2021.
+This list is based on CrossRef data as of 7 february 2022.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.